FAQ Cups

 Can the menstrual cup protect against pregnancy or sexually transmitted disease?

-Remove the Femi.Eko® cup before making sex (and remember that the Femi.Eko® Menstrual Cup will not protect you from being pregnant or sexually transmitted diseases).
+Take out the Femi.Eko® cup before you have sexual intercourse (and remember that the Femi.Eko® menstrual cup or disc does not protect you against pregnancy or sexually transmitted diseases).

 When should I change my cup?

-We encourage you to change the Femi.Eko® Menstrual Cup at least every 2 years, even though you can use it up to 5 years.
+We recommend that you change your Femi.Eko® menstrual cup at least every 2 years, even though you may use it for up to 5 years.

-Also, we recommend replacing your Femi.Eko® Menstrual Cup if:
+We also recommend replacing your Femi.Eko® menstrual cup if:

-While replacing your Femi.Eko® Menstrual Cup with a new Femi.Eko® Menstrual Cup, remember to disinfect the cup and then recycle it.
-Be responsible and don’t simply throw it away.
+When replacing your Femi.Eko® menstrual cup with a new Femi.Eko® menstrual cup, remember to disinfect the cup and then recycle it.
+Be responsible and do not just throw it away.

 When should I get advice from my doctor regarding menstrual cups?